Sharpness-Aware Hybrid Model Learning for Architecture-Agnostic Parameter Estimation: Experiment

 \paragraph{\textsc{Pendulum images}} We first generated trajectories of a pendulum as in the \textsc{pendulum time-series} task and then created gray-scale images of size $d \times d$ with $d=48$ pixels based on the simulated pendulum angles.
 The task is to predict future image sequences $y \in [0,1]^{m_y \times d \times d}$ given an initial image $x \in [0,1]^{d \times d}$.
-The hybrid model is built by combining the hybrid neural ODE in \cref{eq:hybrid_node} and convolutional neural nets for decoding and encoding.
+The hybrid model is built by composing the hybrid neural ODE in \eqref{eq:hybrid_node} and convolutional neural nets for decoding and encoding.
 The decoder maps the pendulum angle to an image, and the encoder maps the input image to a latent representation including the initial condition of the pendulum.
-The initial condition is inherently unidentifiable; we are only interested in estimating the pendulum's frequency, i.e., $\theta=\{ \omega \}$.
+Thus the overall architecture of the hybrid model is more complicated than the mere neural ODE with the additive combination.
+Note that the pendulum's initial condition is inherently unidentifiable; we are only interested in estimating the pendulum's frequency, i.e., $\theta=\{ \tilde\omega \}$.